Here is a breakdown of major shareholders in Celanese Corporation (NYSE: CE)

 Sponsored

-The stock witnessed a -0.39% gain in the last 1 month and extending the period to 3 months gives it a -0.03%, and is 1.21% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.57% over the week and 3.33% over the month.
+The stock witnessed a -2.83% gain in the last 1 month and extending the period to 3 months gives it a 11.13%, and is -1.24% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.20% over the week and 3.13% over the month.

 Celanese Corporation (CE) Analyst Forecasts